anadeem717/anadeem717/README.md

 - 🔨 I'm currently working on expanding on the IoT water leak detector.
 The system will be able to detect a leak and notify the user's phone as well as deploy an alarm.

 ## 🎯 In the near future I plan too...
-- Get into firmware development
-- Learn more about embedded software engineering
+- Learn more about systems development

 ## ✅ Goals Completed
 - Development with Arduino: Built a Water leak detector and several other labs
-- Basics of F#, Go
 - Java, JavaFX, JUnit